ecorov/ecorov.github.io/_posts/2017-08-09-preview-python.md

-Initially, I was wanting to generate dynamic web page for preview the media files using PHP, which is the most used technique in the past 20 year.
+Initially, I was wanting to generate dynamic web page for previewing the media files (pictures) using PHP, which is the most used technique in the past 20 years.
 Unfortunately, I failed to setup the **fastcgi-php** due to I have a **fastcgi.server** for **Python** after struggled several hours.
 Then I was looking for a quite native way to generate web page, the idea is: **monitor change of the media folder, if change happens, makeup a updated HTML file for holding the content under that folder**.
 The script of generate HTML file is written in Python, and keep running from the start of RPi.

 ~~~